 Table of Contents

 There are three things you can use to make a knife “sharp”; sharpen using a Stone, Hone or Strop.
-Stone Sharpening is the process of actively removing material from the blade, creating a brand new razor-sharp beveled edge.
+Stone Sharpening is the process of actively removing material from the blade, creating a brand new razor-sharp bevelled edge.
 Honing is realigning the edge of the blade; stropping is fine sharpening the blade with a leather material without removing any metal material thereby producing a very sharp edge.
 Stropping maximizes the amount of contact the edge has with the object being cut.
 The three are done for durability and precision, but to most knife users one substitutes all the rest summing it as Knife Sharpening systems.

 People would not bother with Knife sharpeners if the knives could stay sharp from the moment they are bought.
 However, due to their function, the knives do fray, and they require sharpening.
 This is the reason why you need to know what the best knife sharpeners available are today.

-You may have heard someone once say “There is this ragged man that pedals around my neighborhood once in a while with a bike that has a grinding stone attached.
+You may have heard someone once say “There is this ragged man that pedals around my neighbourhood once in a while with a bike that has a grinding stone attached.
 He goes house to house sharpening knives.
 He is actually very good and charges peanuts.
 I wish he would come more often”.
-You would think that he must be lucky to live in such a neighborhood in the 20th century.
+You would think that he must be lucky to live in such a neighbourhood in the 20th century.

 The following is a short guide on the types of knife sharpeners that are available on the market today, and how they are used.